Harvey Guzzini Clear Pendant Lamp

 After years of education at the “Collettivo di Architettura” of Milan and his first professional experiences between 1953 and 1955, he began working for Alessi and created his famous Bar set.
 First in 1957 together with Carlo Mazzeri the cocktail shaker and a bit later the Serie 5 containers.

 Together with architect Carlo De Carli, he founded “Il Mobile Italiano”.
-In 1959, associating a group of furniture industrialists, he founded “Mobilia”, one of the first centers for the promotion of Italian design.
+In 1959, associating a group of furniture industrialists, he founded “Mobilia”, one of the first centres for the promotion of Italian design.

 He was editor and director of “Marmo Tecnica Architettura” from 1956 until 1963.
 Thanks to his publications, he plays a key role in the development of industrial and craft-based businesses.
 His works are published in the most important Italian and foreign magazines and have been awarded numerous prizes and acknowledgements.